Network implementation plans highlights JFC Brunssum off-site

-Key leaders from the 2d Theater Signal Brigade pose for a group photo outside the Allied Joint Force Command Brunssum headquarters February 14, 2024 following a key leadership event in Brunssum, Netherlands.
-The 39th Strategic Signal Battalion hosted a leadership off-site February 13 to 15, 2024 to allow the brigade’s key leadership to discuss various topics from Joint Force Command Brunssum leadership, and find common ground, both in the technological and operational sphere.
-(Photo by Leo Roos)
+BRUNSSUM, Netherlands — The 39th Strategic Signal Battalion hosted a key leader event February 13 to 15, 2024, in Brunssum, Netherlands.
+The event’s goal was to allow key leadership from the 2d Theater Signal Brigade to discuss various topics with the Joint Force Command Brunssum key leadership, and find common ground in the technological and operational spheres.

+During the event, Joint Force Command Brunssum J6 members discussed various topics from operational plans and mission network implementation to exercise timelines.

+JFC Brunssum plans, executes and supports military operations within its assigned missions and tasks to deter and defend against all threats across all domains, in order to preserve freedom and security, national sovereignty and peace of NATO members and partners.

 |Date Taken: